 Source: X / Twitter

-You achieve PMF when you scalable GTM motion enabling predictable, repeatable, unit-positive acquisition of customers with high retention.
+My definition of PMF is that you have a scalable GTM motion enabling predictable, repeatable, unit-positive acquisition of customers with high retention.
 Phew, it is a mouthful, I know.
 More details in the image.

-To achieve the above, founders need to work through a 2-step process.
+To achieve PMF, founders need to work through a 2-step process.

 First: achieve Product to Problem Fit, or PPF